asharirfan/local-wpcli/ReadMe.md

 1. In your terminal, go to the root of the website folder.<br>	`cd ~/local-sites/local-wp/`
 2. Type `local-wpcli` & press enter.
 3. Before creating the configuration files, it will ask for:
-	1. Remote Host IP.
+	1. Remote Host (IP Address)
-	2. Remote Host Port.
+	2. Remote Port

 👉 **Note:** To find out this information, refer to the screenshot below.

 ![](https://cl.ly/ssYK/💯 "Local by Flywheel Screenshot")

-## License & Attribution
+## 🎩 License & Attribution
 MIT &copy; [Ashar Irfan](https://asharirfan.com).

 This project is inspired by [Create Guten Block](https://github.com/ahmadawais/create-guten-block).
 Thank you [Ahmad Awais](https://twitter.com/MrAhmadAwais) for Create Guten Block.
 It rocks 🤘